History of mental disorders: Israel and the Hebrew diaspora

 Passages of the Hebrew Bible/Old Testament have been interpreted as describing mood disorders in figures such as Job, King Saul and in the Psalms of David.
-In the Book of Daniel, King Nebuchadnezzar is described as temporarily losing his sanity.
 Mental disorder was not a problem like any other, caused by one of the gods, but rather caused by problems in the relationship between the individual and God.
 They believed that abnormal behavior was the result of possessions that represented the wrath and punishment from God.
 This punishment was seen as a withdrawal of God's protection and the abandonment of the individual to evil forces.

 From the beginning of the twentieth century, the mental health of Jesus is also discussed.

-Middle ages
+Middle Ages

 Middle East

 Persian and Arabic scholars were heavily involved in translating, analyzing and synthesizing Greek texts and concepts.
 As the Muslim world expanded, Greek concepts were integrated with religious thought and over time, new ideas and concepts were developed.
 Arab texts from this period contain discussions of melancholia, mania, hallucinations, delusions, and other mental disorders.
 Mental disorder was generally connected to loss of reason, and writings covered links between the brain and disorders, and spiritual/mystical meaning of disorders. wrote about fear and anxiety, anger and aggression, sadness and depression, and obsessions.

 Authors who wrote on mental disorders and/or proposed treatments during this period include Al-Balkhi, Al-Razi, Al-Farabi, Ibn-Sina, Al-Majusi Abu al-Qasim al-Zahrawi, Averroes, and Najab ud-din Unhammad.

-Some thought mental disorder could be caused by possession by a djinn (genie), which could be either good or demon-like.
+Some thought mental disorder could be caused by possession by a djinn (devil), which could be either good or demon-like.
 There were sometimes beatings to exorcise the djin, or alternatively over-zealous attempts at cures.
 Islamic views often merged with local traditions.
 In Morocco the traditional Berber people were animists and the concept of sorcery was integral to the understanding of mental disorder; it was mixed with the Islamic concepts of djin and often treated by religious scholars combining the roles of holy man, sage, seer and sorcerer.

 The first bimaristan was founded in Baghdad in the 9th century, and several others of increasing complexity were created throughout the Arab world in the following centuries.
 Some of them contained wards dedicated to the care of mentally ill patients, most of whom had debilitating illnesses or exhibited violence.
 In the centuries to come, the Muslim world would eventually serve as a critical way station of knowledge for Renaissance Europe, through the Latin translations of many scientific Islamic texts.
 Ibn-Sina's (Avicenna's) Canon of Medicine became the standard of medical science in Europe for centuries, together with works of Hippocrates and Galen.